-Think Like A Neuron
+Think Like a Neuron

 Now while diet and exercise are important (and we’ll get to this later), some other factors are critical for brain health.
 The human brain is made up of about 100 billion nerve cells called neurons.
 Just like people, healthy neurons are ones that are active and have many connections.
 Also, healthy brain cells carry a special characteristic called neuroplasticity.
-This means that they are able to maintain a robust cell structure and can compensate against injury or disease.
+This means that they can maintain a robust cell structure and can compensate against injury or disease.

 Social Connections Matter

 Several studies have shown that people with multiple and diverse social ties are at less risk for dementia.
 There are a few reasons why an active social life might protect your brain.
 First of all, being social means keeping up with people.
-Staying up to date about important events, and keeping in touch stimulates the brain.
+Staying up to date about important events and keeping in touch stimulates the brain.
 Since life varies so much, the events and stories are never the same.
 In other words, it takes a mental effort to maintain personal ties.

-The other reason that social connections may prevent Alzheimer’s disease is that loneliness increases the risk of dementia.
+The other reason that social connections may prevent Alzheimer’s is that loneliness increases the risk of dementia.
 This could be related to the simple fact that having friends reduces stress.
 When you have someone to talk to, you naturally feel better.
 So keep up with friends, join a club or connect with a group hobby to help keep your brain healthy.

 Keep Your Brain Busy

 People with jobs that keep their brains active also seem to have lower chances of developing dementia.
 Occupations that appear to give the highest level of protection are lawyer, teacher, social worker, engineer and doctor.
-However, jobs such as laborer, cashier, grocery shelf stocker and machine operator appear to come with a higher risk of disease.
+However, jobs like laborer, cashier, grocery shelf stocker and machine operator appear to come with a higher risk of disease.

 Even if your job isn’t protective, that doesn’t mean you can’t stimulate your brain.
-For example, the number/logic puzzle Sudoku exercises the brain which keeps nerve cells healthy.
+For example, the number/logic puzzle Sudoku exercises the brain, which keeps nerve cells healthy.
 Other activities like crossword puzzles, writing, or even learning another language might be helpful as well.
 Some even suggest eating with your non-dominant hand as a type of brain stimulation practice.